 Opportunities for research funding, awards and scholarships can be accessed by clicking here.

 Research is a key and valued activity of the Women's and Children's Health Network and it is vital that researchers conduct their research in accordance with accepted codes of conduct and policies.
-The Code of Conduct for Research provides standards of work performance and ethical conduct expected of all persons engaged in research at, and in association with, the WCHN.
-This Code of Conduct is to be read in conjunction with the Australian Code for the Responsible Conduct of Research 2007 (Attachment 1) and the Research Policy (Attachment 2).
+The WCHN Code of Conduct for Research provides standards of work performance and ethical conduct expected of all persons engaged in research at, and in association with, the WCHN, including employees, non-employees and students.
+This Code of Conduct is to be read in conjunction with the WCHN Research Policy and the Australian Code for the Responsible Conduct of Research 2007.

 ALL researchers must familiarise themselves with these three documents and ensure that the provisions are observed when undertaking research at WCHN.